adus/portal-documentation/_documents/seginventory.md

 ---
 title: "Segment Inventory"
 ---
-The _seginventory_ end point returns segment data for each segment in the network.
+The _/traveltime/api/seginventory_ end point returns segment data for each segment in the network.
 By default, the data will be returned by this endpoint will be in JSON format.

 ## Parameters